Tchan0/iMekugi/README.md

           * sudo chmod 777 /dev/sg*
           * ls -al /dev/sg*
   * Edit scsiserv.cfg to map the detected SCSI devices to the desired host adapter id/target id/lun id
+  * "AS ADMINISTRATOR" is needed, because we're doing low-level access to the SCSI device
 * Run the iMekugi SCSI server application (scsiserv32.exe, scsiserv64.exe or scsiserv) a 2nd time - AS ADMINISTRATOR
   * This time the iMekugi SCSI server application should be waiting for a connection
   * "AS ADMINISTRATOR" is needed, because we're doing low-level access to the SCSI device